umalabs/pocop/README.md

 * The timestamp of when the token was issued.

-The claims can be chained using the Chained MACs with Multiple Messages construction to form a composite [UMA Macaroons][6] mechanism.
+The claims can be chained using the Chained-MACs-with-Multiple-Messages construction to form a composite [UMA Macaroons][6] mechanism.

 ## Conclusion